Wormholes from heavy operator statistics in AdS/CFT: Heavy shell operator

+However, exactly for the reason that the operator $\mathcal{O}$ that we consider is heavy, the matrix elements in \eqref{eq:randop} will display a different entropy-dependence to the one contained in the standard ETH form.
+Indeed, the envelope function $g(\bar{E},\omega)$ will now scale in some particular way with the microcanonical entropy $S(\bar{E})$, as well as with the rest mass $m$ of the thin shell.
+When inserted in thermal correlation functions, the envelope function $g(\bar{E},\omega)$ will modifying the large-$N$ saddlepoint equations that determine the dominant microcanonical contribution to the correlation function.
+As we will show, this phenomenon is dual to the gravitational backreaction exerted by the thin shell, that similarly modifies the semiclassical saddlepoint geometry contributing to the semiclassical correlation function.

-The simplicity of the shell operator can be further justified by means of holographic measures of operator size, such as suitable out-of-time-order correlators with probe operators \cite{Maldacena:2015waa}, or perhaps more directly in terms of notions of operator complexity, such as the Complexity=Volume proposal \cite{Stanford:2014jda}.
-These quantities display `Lyapunov growth' for thermal states before the shell reaches `system-size' precisely at the scrambling time \cite{Shenker:2013pqa,Barbon:2019tuq, Susskind:2020gnl}.
+In the regime in which $\bar{E}\gg m$, the backreaction can be parametrically suppressed, namely by taking $m/\bar{E}\rightarrow 0$.
+In this regime the ansatz \eqref{eq:randop} acquires the standard ETH form.
+The simple character of the shell operator in this regime can be further diagnosed from holographic measures of operator size, such as suitable out-of-time-order correlators with probe operators \cite{Maldacena:2015waa}, or similarly in terms of notions of operator complexity, such as the Complexity=Volume proposal \cite{Stanford:2014jda}.
+These quantities display an initial `Lyapunov growth' under time-evolution for a thin shell perturbing a high-temperature thermal state.
+After some time, the operator becomes of `system-size', precisely at the scrambling time \cite{Shenker:2013pqa,Barbon:2019tuq, Susskind:2020gnl}.